titan-data/titan/docs/src/cli/cmd/status.rst

 * Uncompressed Size - The Uncompressed Size of the repository on disk.
 * Compressed Size - The Compressed Size of the repository on disk.
 * Last Commit - The GUID (globally unique identifier) for the last commit.
+* Source Commit - The GUID of the commit from which the current state is derived.
+  This could be the last commit (if a commit has been created since the last checkout), or the commit from which the current state was checked out from.

 For each volume, the following information is displayed: